mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 And as a language Spiral is very expressive.
 Going from programming the kernels in a low level language like C to a high level functional language like Spiral would result in a huge increase in productivity.

-## Another Cool Thing About Spiral
+## Cross Platform Specialization - Another Cool Thing About Spiral

 Spiral offers you unparalleled control over specialization.
 Going back to an earlier example.